What Empowering Employees Can Do for Your Company

 One Way to Empower Effectively

 Managers then need to evaluate performance, provide constructive feedback, and offer guidance when needed.
-In essence, managing what gets done requires making sure employees understand the priorities, their role, and the rules of the game while having the confidence and competence to be successful.
+In essence, managing what gets done requires making sure employees have a clear line of sight and understand the strategic priorities, their role, and the rules of the game while having the confidence and competence to be successful.

 The Right Balance